 Education: Ph.D.
 Leadership Studies, Ed.S.
+Curriculum and Instruction

 Quote: "I am honored to serve our world class DAF faculty and students.
-My priority is to deliver academically grounded and relevant undergraduate education and help our valued students achieve their educational goals and recruit, retain and develop accomplished and talented faculty."
+My priority is to deliver academically grounded and relevant undergraduate education and help our valued students achieve their educational goals and recruit, retain and develop accomplished and talented faculty and staff."